 The chief purpose of FMDH is to provide the best patient care possible at the lowest possible cost.
 The hospital today reflects a refinement of that goal as the staff strives to meet the needs and realities of the community.
 The high-tech hospital we all enjoy today had very humble beginnings.

 was established in 1889 when three boxcars were placed in formation of the letter 'H.' In the late 1800s the new Great Northern Railroad was responsible for many accidents and sickness.
-In order to cope with the situations, the railroad, in 1889, supplied the first hospital in The first known hospital in the Glasgow area
+In order to cope with the situations, the railroad, in 1889, supplied the first hospital in

 In 1910, A.W.
 Mahon offered to donate an entire block of land for a hospital.
 Located in the southeast corner of